jbeneroff/Neuroscience-Article-Database/README.md

 ## Project Description

 NeuroLog is a react build which shows users a database of neuroscience-related research articles.
 Users will be able to view current research, add new articles, and delete them.
-As a PMVP I will add a second Airtable with a popular news geared towards less science-iclined users and possibly an external API with a larger databse of journal articles.
+As a PMVP I will add a second Airtable with a popular news geared towards less science-inclined users, possibly an external API with a larger databse of journal articles, and a voting system for the article list page.

 ## Wireframes